 - It makes no difference whether you meditate alone or with others.
 Wrong.
 Human beings exchange energy all the time, consciously and unconsciously.
 Sitting in a room with highly skilled meditators, all sitting in meditation, will help you a ton in accessing your own meditative state.
 This is why I highly recommend you start with in-person gatherings.
 Sometimes a teacher can be so powerful that just sitting in a room meditating in her presence will cause your own mind to go into much deeper and higher states you could have never imagined were possible.
 And yes, I am speaking here from personal experience, I didn't use to believe this either 😉

-Changing careers is one of the hardest things you will ever do.
-Even when the transition is relatively easy, it takes a lot of work to overcome fears, past conditioning, and disempowering beliefs.
-It can take a few months or a few years.
+Changing careers can be one of the most confronting things you will ever do.
+Even when the transition is relatively easy, it takes a lot of courage to come face to face with your fears, past conditioning, and disempowering beliefs.
+For some, the process can take a few weeks, for others a few years.
 During that time you will experience ups and downs, face rejection, might go through some financial difficulties, and also achieve big successes and unexpected results.
 In other words, it can be a roller coaster.
-Before I found a meditation practice that worked for me, those ups and downs would go to my head: from feeling sorry about myself and hopeless, to feeling on top of the world, and even scared by too much success.
-Since I determined to cultivate inner peace instead, my journey has been a pleasant and fulfilling one, regardless of what was happening.
+Before I found a meditation practice that worked for me, those ups and downs would go to my head: from feeling hopeless and sorry about myself, to feeling on top of the world, and even scared by too much success.
+Since I determined to cultivate inner peace instead, my journey has been a pleasant and fulfilling one, regardless of what is happening "outside."